rancher/api-spec/specification.md

 Authorization: idp-jwt eyJhbGciOiJSUzI1NiIsImtp…zpsEabFfYMGkbIZCrayNoVD47DEuFl1Qveqd2E

 ```

+## Authentication Migration ##
+Support for JWT is expected to release in early Q22014.
+Until the developer portal and ticking signing authority is esablished it is important that services exposed do not pass several pieces of information as parameters.
+These include the <code>shopper id</code>, <code>private label id</code> and <code>impersonation context</code>.
+It is suggested that services pass these values in custom HTTP header values (e.g. <code>X-Shopper-Id</code>) until the switchover occurs, identifying these so they may be addressed easily.

 ## Portability ##
 To increase developer friendliness services MUST look for the <code>Authorization</code> HTTP header then for a <code>auth_idp</code> cookie.
 This allows developers to authorize into the developer portal and browse APIs through a browser.